-It seems like there’s always some stupid new thing people are using that I’ve never heard of.
-I’ll end up hearing some word over and over until I finally have to ask someone, “What are you and everyone else in this crazy world talking about?”
+It seems like there’s always some new thing people are using that I’ve never heard of.
+I’ll end up hearing some strange word over and over until I finally have to ask someone, “What are you and everyone else in this crazy world talking about?”
 Kik is an excellent example.

 Sometimes people ask me things like, “What’s your name on Snapchat?”
 And I’ll have to explain that just because something exists, that doesn’t mean that I turned over all my personal data to said Startup of the Week a few minutes after I heard of it.

 To learn more, I asked a couple of so-called experts to give me the rundown.
 What is Kik?

 One person, who we’ll call Todd – which is not his real name, but perhaps equally embarrassing as what he is actually called – gave me the following explanation.

 “To say that Kik Messenger is a popular chat application on smartphones doesn’t give it the credit it deserves.
 Kik is not only great for chatting with your friends, it’s great for sharing pictures and links.”

 Okay, Todd, so far it sounds like text messaging.

 “It’s also great for sending images via an image search function, a built-in browser, and most of all: stalking!”
 I wasn’t sure if the stalking bit was supposed to be funny, so I took the bait.